sunpho84/e-snort/README.md

 No, we still refer to the host quantity.
 This means that before executing an expression tree, we need to prepare it for the correct execution space

+Assigning across different execution spaces
+---
+The dominant execution space is that of lhs since the ultimate goal is to modify it.
+The lhs must have a clearly defined execution space.

+The rhs might not have a well defined execution space, e.g host or device, what we care is that
+* we can check if a certain execution space can be enforced,
+* we can quantify the cost of the change of execution space,
+* we can change the execution space to a specific one.

+Four scenarios are possible

+in two cases, lhs is on the same execution space than rhs

+Correct execution space
+---
+The excution space for a stacked tensor can be changed from host to device by allocating a dynamic tensor on the device and memcopying to it.

+The execution space for a lhs stacked tensor